Print friendly version

 Please contact us with your questions about Achondrogenesis type 1B.
 We will answer your question and update these pages with new resources and information.

 - Genetics Home Reference (GHR) contains information on Achondrogenesis type 1B.
-Click on the link to go to GHR and review the information.
+This website is maintained by the National Library of Medicine.

 - Medscape Reference provides information on this topic.
 Click on the link to view this information.
 You may need to register to view the medical textbook, but registration is free.

 - The Online Mendelian Inheritance in Man (OMIM) database contains genetics resources that discuss Achondrogenesis type 1B.
 Click on the link to go to OMIM and review these resources.

 - Orphanet is a European reference portal for information on rare diseases and orphan drugs.
 Access to this database is free of charge.

 - PubMed is a searchable database of medical literature and lists journal articles that discuss Achondrogenesis type 1B.
 Click on the link to view a sample search on this topic.